Thursday, February 16, 2012

 Delvecchio retired as a player following 11 games of the 1973-74 season when he was chosen as coach of the team.
 At the time of his retirement, he had established an NHL record for the most games played in a career with only one team at 1,549.
 In those games, he scored 456 goals and 825 assists for 1,281 points.
 Additionally, he played in 13 All-Star Games, a total only five players have ever surpassed.

-He was inducted into the Hockey Hall of Fame in 1977 and His #10 was retired on this date in 1991.
+He was inducted into the Hockey Hall of Fame in 1977 and His #10 was retired by the Red Wings in 1991.

 This style of Red Wings jersey was first adopted in 1932 when the team changed their name from the Falcons to the Red Wings and remains essentially unchanged to this day.